On the motivic description of truncated fundamental group rings: Introduction

-This has immediate applications in algebraic geometry (which motivated this result in the first place), as it gives us in the situation when $X$ is a connected complex algebraic variety a motivic interpretation of the abelian groups $\ZZ\pi^a_b(X)/\Ical_a^{n+1}\ZZ\pi^a_b(X)$.
-This provides an alternate way to define mixed Hodge structures on these objects (originally due to Hain \cite{hain:pi1} and based on the reduced bar complex).
+This has immediate applications in algebraic geometry, as it gives us a motivic interpretation of the abelian groups $\ZZ\pi_X(a,b)/\ZZ\pi_X(a,b)\Ical_a^{n+1}$ when $X$ is a connected complex algebraic variety.
+In particular, this provides an alternate way to define mixed Hodge structures on these (originally due to Hain \cite{hain:pi1} and based on the reduced bar complex).
 Our motivation is however different, for we expect this theorem (and its proof ingredients) to help us understand the way a mapping class group acts on the cohomology of the configuration spaces of a surface.

 The result as stated above strengthens that in \cite{dg} (where the dual version is proved with field coefficients).
-We also give a simple explicit description of the map from $\ZZ\pi^a_b(X)/\ZZ\pi^a_b(X)\Ical_a^{n+1}$ to $H_n(X^n,X(n)^a_b)$ and complete the story by verifying that the structural maps involving the abelian groups $\ZZ\pi^a_b(X)/\ZZ\pi_a(X)\Ical_a^{n+1}$ (truncation, inversion, composition, and in case $a=b$, the coproduct) have homologically defined counterparts (this guarantees that when $X$ is a connected complex algebraic variety, these are morphisms of mixed Hodge structures).
-Somewhat surprisingly, the composition map turned out to be the least trivial in this respect.
+We give in addition a simple explicit description of the map from $\ZZ\pi_X(a,b)/\ZZ\pi_X(a,b)\Ical_a^{n+1}$ to $H_n(X^n,X(n)^a_b)$.
+We complete the story by verifying that the structural maps involving the abelian groups $\ZZ\pi_X(a,b)/\ZZ\pi_a(X)\Ical_a^{n+1}$ (truncation, inversion, composition, and in case $a=b$, the coproduct) have homologically defined counterparts.
+This last property guarantees that when $X$ is a connected complex algebraic variety, these structural map are morphisms of mixed Hodge structures.
+Somewhat surprisingly, the composition map, which here takes the form of Theorem \ref{thm:composition}, turned out to be the least trivial in this respect.

-Where the proof of the Beilinson-Deligne-Goncharov is concerned, our claim to originality is modest (ours is in the end not so different from that in \cite{dg}).
-Yet we feel that the mild strengthening presented here and the techniques that we use (which are standard fare in algebraic topology) make the discussion more direct (if not shorter) and for a topologist perhaps also more transparent.
-We work with ordinary (singular) homology, but also pay attention to homotopy aspects. \\
+Where the proof of the Beilinson-Deligne-Goncharov is concerned, ours is in the end probably not so different from theirs.
+Yet we feel that the strengthening presented here and its proof make the discussion more direct (if not shorter) and for a topologist perhaps also more transparent.
+We also pay attention to homotopy aspects.

+I thank Sidanth Venka Raman for carefully reading an earlier version of this paper.
+His questions prompted me to recast some of the arguments.

 Throughout this note $X$ stands for a connected, compactly generated topological space which admits a CW-structure.
 This guarantees that a cell decomposition of $X$ determines one of $X^n$ and that a projection on a factor is cellular.
-When $n\ge 2$, we can always refine the product cell decomposition of $X^n$ (even in a $\Scal_n$-invariant manner) such that each diagonal locus is a subcomplex and the projection onto a factor is still cellular.
+When $n\ge 2$, we can always refine the product cell decomposition of $X^n$ such that each diagonal locus is a subcomplex and the projection onto a factor is still cellular.